oasisprotocol/docs/docs/dapp/sapphire/quickstart.md

 ```

 And if you see something like the following, you'll know you're well on the road
-to deploying confidential dapps on Sapphire.
+to deploying confidential dApps on Sapphire.

 ```
 Vigil deployed to: 0x74dC4879B152FDD1DDe834E9ba187b3e14f462f1